WomenInTechCincinnati/git-real/WomenWhoCode.md

 ### Empowerment WWCode is a professional community for women in tech.
 We
-provide an avenue for women to pursue a career in technology, help them gain new skills and hone existing skills for professional advancement, and foster environments where networking and mentorship are valued.
+provide an avenue for women to pursue a career in technology, help them gain new skills and hone existing skills for professional advancement, and foster environments where networking and mentorship are valued and respected.

 ### Your Support Donating to Women Who Code, Inc. (#46-4218859) directly
 impacts our ability to efficiently run this growing organization, helps us